NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 To set up and run a parallelized hyperopt search, follow these steps:

  1. **Instantiate the MongoDB database:** Start by setting up the database in your current directory.
- This database is referred to as ``hyperopt`` in the following instructions.
+ This database is referred to as ``hyperopt-db`` in the following instructions.
 You can initiate it with the command:

   .. code-block:: bash

-    mongod --dbpath ./hyperopt
+    mongod --dbpath ./hyperopt-db

   By default, ``mongod`` uses port ``27017``.
 This is also the default port for the ``n3fit --db-port`` option.
   If you wish to use a different port, specify it as follows: ``mongod --dbpath ./hyperopt --port YOUR_PORT_NUMBER``.